Reebby/nanosbackend/README.md

 ## Available Scripts To Run this code using NPM

-Clone this repository [git clone repo-link]
+Clone this repository [git clone https://github.com/Reebby/nanosbackend.git]

 In the project directory, you can run: